dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

   </div>
 </blockquote>

-Fran Shammo also made remarks demonstrating progress made to that effect:
+and Shammo's remarks demonstrating the progress made to that effect:
 <blockquote>
   <div style="display: flex; align-items: flex-start; gap: 15px; flex-wrap: wrap;">
     <img src="/images/quotemarks.png" alt="quotemarks" style="width: 100px; height: auto; flex-shrink: 0;">
     <div style="flex:1; min-width: 200px;">
       <p style="margin: 0;"> So we see that if you look at it we have about a third of our customers on shared, we have a third of our customers on LTE.
-And if you think about a third of that customer on LTE is consuming 64% of the data traffic in Verizon, you can imagine what that is in New York because that 64% is across the entire US."
+And if you think about a third of that customer on LTE is consuming 64% of the data traffic in Verizon, you can imagine what that is in New York because that 64% is across the entire US,"
       </p>
     </div>
   </div>